Lakshman Kadirgamar: Family

-While at Oxford, Kadirgamar married Angela Malik of French-Pakistani descent, they had two children.
-The daughter, Ajitha Perera who became a broadcaster and a son, Sriraghavan Jebaratnam Christian "Ragee" Kadirgamar who became an architect.
-In 1992, he divorced his first wife Angela.
+While at Oxford, Kadirgamar married Angela Malik of French-Indian descent.
+They had two children.
+The daughter, Ajita Kadirgamar, became a broadcaster and son, Sriraghavan Jebaratnam Christian "Ragi" Kadirgamar, became an architect.
+In 1992, he divorced Angela.
+His daughter Ajita wrote the book "The Cake That Was Baked At Home - Lakshman Kadirgamar: Snapshots of the Man's Life by his Daughter Ajita Kadirgamar".
+The title according to Ajita's book, is from the speech made by Lakshman Kadirgamar on 18 March 2005 at the unveiling of his portrait at the Oxford Union where he said "Oxford Union was the icing on the cake... but the cake was baked at home (Sri Lanka)".
 He married again in 1996, Suganthi Wijeysuriya, a lawyer and senior partner at the law firm F. J. & G. de Saram.

 Religious views

 Kadirgamar was born to a Christian family.
 In 1999 he brought a proposal to the UN General Assembly to make the Buddhist holy day, Vesak Day an international celebration day.
 In lectures he emphasised the common features in the parables and principles of the great belief-systems: Buddhism, Judaism, Christianity, Hinduism and Islam.
 His funeral was held according to Buddhist rites, but one of the speakers was the Anglican bishop of Colombo.

-Political Views
+Political views

 During a BBC interview he was asked if he thought he was a traitor to the Tamil people since he was a minister in a Sinhalese-dominated government.
 He said "People who live in Sri Lanka are first and foremost Sri Lankans, then we have our race and religion, which is something given to us at birth".
 "We have to live in Sri Lanka as Sri Lankans tolerating all races and religion".